Mindfulness-Awareness Meditation Instructors Training Course

 This is a hybrid course combining Mindfulness-Awareness meditation, secular Mindfulness with very little reference to religion, ritual, and foreign terms, and applied Mindfulness—where the rubber meets the road.

-This course was developed to give students the background in Mindfulness they will need to be able to give accurate instruction, answer questions appropriately, guide students, encourage them to deepen their all-important personal Mindfulness practice, and give Mindfulness presentations and talks.
+This course was developed to give students the background in Mindfulness they will need to give accurate instruction, answer questions appropriately, guide students, encourage them to deepen their all-important personal Mindfulness practice, and give Mindfulness presentations and talks.